Provisional improvement notices (PINs) and direction to stop unsafe work

 Consultation

-An HSR must consult with the person about the WHS issue before they issue a PIN, and:
+As an HSR, you must consult with the person about the WHS issue before they issue a PIN, and:

-• provide information, either verbally or in writing, about the WHS issue
+• provide information, either verbally or in writing about the WHS issue

 • consider their views on the issue